ICanBoogie/HTTP/README.md

 ### Request context

-Because requests may be nested the request context offers a safe place where you can store the state of your application that is relative to a request, for instance a request relative site, page, route, dispatcher… The context may be used as an array, but is also a prototyped instance.
+Because requests may be nested, the request context offers a safe place where you can store the state of your application that is relative to a request.
+For instance, the context can store the relative site, page, route, dispatcher…

 The following example demonstrates how to store a value in a request context: